MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/search.md

 - asc
 - desc

 If you don't specify a direction, the default is ascending.
 If there are null values in the field, null values appear first if the sort is `asc` and last if the sort is `desc`.
+If no `OrderBy` value is passed, a default `id asc` value is used.

 The following are a number of OrderBy examples: